 Patients have the right to make choices about their care.
 We encourage you to be involved in making choices about your care.
+This is known as shared decision making.
 You can seek a second opinion and give or withhold your permission for treatment.
+You also have the right to change your mind and make a different choice.
+We are here to provide support and information so you can make the best decision for you.